Kano State Polytechnic

 Kano State Polytechnic is a Nigerian Tertiary Institution located in Kano, North-Western Nigeria.
-Established in 1975, which is regulated by the National Board for Technical Education (NBTE) the polytechnic is made up of five schools(faculties) : School of Technology, School of Management Studies, School of Environmental Studies, School of Rural Technology and Entrepreneurship Development, School of General Studies.
+Established in 1975, which is regulated by the National Board for Technical Education (NBTE) the polytechnic is made up of five schools (faculties): School of Technology, School of Management Studies, School of Environmental Studies, School of Rural Technology and Entrepreneurship Development, School of General Studies.

 Library

-Kano State Polytechnic has an E-Library, the library contain digital collection for E-learning students.
+Kano State Polytechnic has an E-Library.
+The library contains a digital collection for E-learning students.